alanbernstein/alanbernstein/README.md

 ## Me

-I'm a jack of all trades.
+I'm a software handyman.
+I'm curious about everything, but I'm most proud of concise, minimal work.
+I wouldn't call anything of my own elegant, but that's always the ultimate goal.

 Here are some things I like:

 * math
 * analytical solutions